-Conjunctivitis, also known as “pink eye,” is a common eye disease.
+Conjunctivitis, or “pink eye,” is a common disease that may affect one or both eyes.
 It is called “pink eye” because it can cause the white of the eye to become pink or red.
-It occurs when there is an irritation or inflammation of the conjunctiva.
-Conjunctivitis is typically a minor infection that may affect one or both of the eyes.
 It may be highly contagious and can sometimes develop into a more severe condition.

 Symptoms of conjunctivitis can vary but may include: